 This quarterly report has not been subject to an external audit or review.

 This quarterly report has been prepared by management using an expenditure basis of accounting.
 The accompanying Statement of Authorities includes the department’s spending authorities granted by Parliament and those used by the department consistent with the 2017-18 Main Estimates and Supplementary Estimates (as applicable).
 This quarterly report has been prepared using a special purpose financial reporting framework designed to meet financial information needs with respect to the use of spending authorities.

 The authority of Parliament is required before moneys can be spent by the Government.
 Approvals are given in the form of annually approved limits through appropriation acts or through legislation in the form of statutory spending authority for specific purposes.

 As part of the departmental performance reporting process, CICS prepares its annual departmental financial statements on a full accrual basis in accordance with Treasury Board accounting policies, which are based on Canadian generally accepted accounting principles for the public sector.
 However, the spending authorities voted by Parliament remain on an expenditure basis.

 Our program mandate is to provide administrative services for the planning and conduct of First Ministers, Ministers and Deputy Ministers level federal-provincial-territorial and provincial-territorial conferences.
-There has been an increase in the number of conferences and meetings over the last three fiscal periods.
+There has been an increase in the number of conferences and meetings during the first two quarters of 2017-2018.

 Like many other departments and agencies, CICS is facing a critical demographic issue as we enter a phase where a significant number of our personnel are or will be eligible for retirement.
-Sustained efforts will be exerted to keep our employees for a reasonable period of time by creating an environment conducive to career development and job satisfaction.
+Plans are in place to ensure as seamless a transition of knowledge as possible.

 Approval by Senior Officials